Theater video tags: Amy Tan

 Caption:

-“It’s not as though I want to change the past.
-It’s really trying to understand how these things come together to bring you where you are.”
+“The things I discovered about writing were so important to me; it was the notion that you could write and find out what you really believed in.”
 Amy Tan speaks about her creative process in this video from PBS and American Masters previewing her documentary Amy Tan: Unintended Memoir directed by James Redford.

 Examining The Joy Luck Club